 - Towel Clips – Boat decks can be very windy making towels unweildy.
 Purchase a set of towel clips to help keep your towel locked down as you soak up the sun while at sea.
 These clips will do the trick, but I particularly love these fun clips by Boca Clips.

 - Travel Clothing Steamer – Irons and Ironing Boards are not allowed on the ships, in fact, they are not even provided.
-If you are packing some items that will need to be refreshed, packing a travel clothing steamer will come in handy.
+If you are packing some items that will need to be refreshed, packing a travel clothing steamer (like this one) will come in handy.

 - A Watch – A watch will help you keep track of the time and make sure you don’t miss your ship from port.
 You will be operating while at sea on “ship time”, or the time zone of your ship iniatlly left, and sometimes cell phones don’t know your timezone.